 - 6 nights or longer sailings – 50 USD/EUR discount for Interior and Ocean View; 75 USD/EUR for Balconies, and 150 USD/EUR for Suites.

 The double points promo applies to new, individual, and named existing bookings on all Eligible Sailings booked before the 31st of January 2021.
 Double Points offer is available to their existing Gold, Platinum, Emerald, Diamond, Diamond Plus, and Pinnacle Crown & Anchor Society members only.
 It gives Crown & Anchor Society members double Cruise Points on cruise trips sailing on March 1, 2021 – March 31, 2022 (“Eligible Sailings”).

 Promotional Pricing Strategy Advantages and Disadvantages

 What are the promotional pricing strategy advantages and disadvantages of cruise line companies?
 Below listed are some of the pros and cons of the promotional pricing strategy of cruise ships:

 - One of the reasons why customers feel quite comfortable making travel plans for 2021 is that they know that they won’t be locked into those booked trips.
 Cruise lines have less strict cancellation policies.
 They have also allowed passengers to reschedule their bookings.

 - Lower prices or bargains.
 Cruise ticket prices for 2020/21 have dropped for as much as 40%, according to the April 8 Morgan Stanley note.
-Many cruise ships are giving deals on future trips, including big cruise lines like Royal Caribbean that’s offering up to $200 off a cruise and 60% off a second guest.
+Many cruise ships are giving deals on future trips.
+Just like Royal Caribbean that’s offering up to $200 off a cruise and 60% off a second guest.
 What’s more, all children can sail free.